 Key pain points that your solutionSolutionSolution is a combination of ideas, strategies, processes, technologies and services that effectively helps an organization achieve its goals or hurdle its challenges. solves

 Based on the issues your productProductProduct refers to anything (an idea, item, service, process or information) that meets a need or a desire and is offered to a market, usually but not always at a price. or service would solve.

 For example: paid lead versus word of mouth, which would be far more valuable.

 This company is selling Air Conditioner units to commercial real estate builders.
 Each different criteria is awarded a score of 1-10 depending on how close it is to the ideal profile.

 As you can see when you click the example – Lead A scored 36 out of 50, which makes it a very good lead whereas Lead B scored 20 out of 50, which makes it a poor fit.

-Once leads convert to opportunities, then it is a matter of figuring out how many winning deals it takes to profitably sustain the company’s pipeline, and monitoring that.
+Once leads convert to opportunities, then it is a matter of figuring out how many winning deals it takes to profitably sustain the company’s pipelinePipelineSales pipelineis a visual representation of the stage prospects are in the sales process., and monitoring that.
 You’ll now need to know your Win Rate for opportunities— basically the opportunity-to-close conversation rate, the number of deals that actually turn to wins.

 In Pipeliner, the most important lagging indicator is something not available in any other CRM: the Archive.
 The Pipeliner CRM Archive is arranged exactly the same as the active pipeline view.
 Leads and opportunities contain all information present when they were archived—including Documents, Emails, Notes, Social Media interactions, Tasks, and Activities.